-For this speedy twist on a keema, you'll pan fry British lamb with basmati rice, curry powder, spinach and grated carrot.
+For this speedy twist on a keema, you'll pan fry British lamb with basmati rice, vegetables and spices.
 Top it with fresh mint, coriander and chilli, dollop with yoghurt and it's done!

 Percentages are based on an adult's daily intake

 of which saturates

 |Fibre||1.2 g||5.8 g|

 In addition to the recipe specific allergen information provided, due to production and packing methods Gousto boxes may also contain low levels of the following allergens: Cereals containing gluten; Crustaceans; Eggs; Fish; Peanuts; Soya; Milk; Nuts: almonds, hazelnuts, walnuts, cashews ,pecan nuts ,brazil nuts, pistachio nuts, macadamia nuts; Celery; Sesame; Sulphur dioxide and Sulphites; Lupin; Molluscs; Mustard.

 Skim through these steps